ssyahya1/hospital-management-system/README.md

 * Doctor
 * Admin

-The doctor is determined from the authenticated user's JWT instead of trusting a `doctor_id` supplied by the client.
+The doctor is determined from the authenticated user's identity instead of trusting a `doctor_id` supplied by the client.

 Example: